bdevel/crudmatic/README.md

-# Crudable Rails Engine
+# Crudmatic Rails Engine

 A powerful Rails engine that automatically builds listing pages, forms, and show pages using a central customizable template, based on your ActiveRecord model columns.
-Simply include the `CrudableRecord` concern in your models, configure which attributes to display, and get a fully functional data entry interface.
+Simply include the `CrudmaticRecord` concern in your models, configure which attributes to display, and get a fully functional data entry interface.

 ## Features